Immunisation

 • People aged 65 years and over

-If you're not eligible for the funded program, the flu vaccine is still available for purchase at all sessions.
+If you're not eligible for the funded program, the flu vaccine is still available for purchase at all sessions once the stock is available for 2026 influenza season.

 RSV (Respiratory Syncytial Virus) Immunisation